Networking Models

 UDP

-User Datagram Protocol (UDP) is a connectionless protocol that enables fast data transmission without establishing a connection, making it suitable for low-latency applications like gaming and streaming.
+User Datagram Protocol (UDP) is a connectionless protocol that enables fast data transmission without establishing a connection, which makes it suitable for low-latency applications like gaming and streaming.

 - Connectionless, reducing overhead but less reliable